 So, once we have established the baselines—this complex and detailed work continues—how do we evaluate and deploy the right technologies?
 The goal is not just reducing venting or making flaring more efficient (although this is crucially important), but where technically and economically feasible, converting methane into something that adds tangible value.

-In addition, SRC has generated a database of methane mitigation technologies developed by technology innovators.
-The database can be used as a repository of methods and equipment, and as a screening tool for various methane mitigation challenges.
+In addition, SRC has created a database of nearly 400 commercial and emerging GHG emissions reduction technologies developed by innovators.
+The database is a repository for information on technologies, processes and practices, and as a screening tool for various methane mitigation challenges.

-It’s important that these emissions measurement, reduction, capture and conversion technologies are tested in real-world conditions to gain industry adoption.
-There’s no better proof that a technology works than seeing it function at site.
-It’s a big leap from lab to field.
-While we call it a “Centre,” it’s also a modular and mobile platform.
-We bring it to site where a wide range of tests are done for diverse technology scenarios at full or pre-commercial scale.
+It’s important that these emissions-related measurement, reduction, capture and conversion technologies are tested in real-world conditions to gain industry adoption.
+There’s no better proof that a technology works than seeing it function in the field, but it’s a big leap from lab to field.
+While we call it a “Centre,” we also offer a modular and mobile platform as part of the services offered.
+We perform a wide range of tests at industrial sites on diverse technology scenarios at full or pre-commercial scale.

 The momentum is growing for CeDER with industry players and technologies.
-Working in concert with key players, such as PTAC, CAPP and MELA, and with support from provincial regulators and private/public funding sources, CeDER is testing methane reduction and conversion technologies (e.g., to power, micro-LNG, gas to liquids) in multiple provinces at operator field sites.
+Working in concert with key players, such as PTAC, CAPP and MELA, and with support from provincial regulators and private/public funding sources, CeDER is testing methane capture and conversion technologies (e.g., to power, micro-liquified natural gas, gas to liquids) in multiple provinces at operator field sites.